alchemesh/candlestick-java-api/README.md

 ### Environment variables ###

-The docker images needs 2 environment variable to function
+The docker image needs 3 environment variable to function which are used to connect to the MYSQL database
+- MYSQL_DB
 - MYSQL_USER
 - MYSQL_PASS

-These variables are used to connect to the MYSQL database

 ### Docker ###